bluewire-team/bluewire-instascan/README.md

 ## Performance

-Many factors affect how quickly and reliably Instascan can detect QR codes.
+Many factors affect how quickly and reliably BluewireScan can detect QR codes.

 If you control creation of the QR code, consider the following: